no-fi/cowsay/README.md

 ## Usage

-Just select a text and invoke cowsay command or press `crtl-c ctrl-s`.
+Just select a text and invoke cowsay command or press `crtl-l`.

 ```
  _____________